Brazilians go to the polls, with Lula tipped to beat Bolsonaro

 Da Silva's own convictions for corruption and money laundering led to 19 months imprisonment, sidelining him from the 2018 presidential race that polls indicated he had been leading against Bolsonaro.
 The Supreme Court later annulled da Silva's convictions on the grounds that the judge was biased and colluded with prosecutors.

+Speaking after casting his ballot in São Bernardo do Campo, the manufacturing hub in Sao Paulo state where he was a union leader, da Silva recalled that four years ago he was imprisoned and unable to vote.

+"I want to try to make the country return to normality, try to make this country again take care of its people," he told reporters.

-Bolsonaro, who will vote in Rio de Janeiro, grew up in a modest family before joining the army.
-He eventually turned to politics after being forced out of the military for openly pushing to raise servicemen's pays.
+Bolsonaro grew up in a lower-middle-class family before joining the army.
+He turned to politics after being forced out of the military for openly pushing to raise servicemen's pay.
 During his seven terms as a fringe lawmaker in Congress' lower house, he regularly expressed nostalgia for the country's two-decade military dictatorship.

 His overtures to the armed forces have raised concern that his possible rejection of election results could be backed by top brass.